rocher/mold/docs/reference-guide.md

     conventions designated by `<STYLE>`; example applied to `"bytes per second"`

-    !!! example inline end "Equivalences"

-        Some naming styles can be obtained by composing other predefined text filters.
-For example, `/ns` is the same as `/cl/Ta/ra _`.

     | Style | Name             | Example            | Equivalence        |
     | :---: | ---------------- | ------------------ | ------------------ |
     |  `f`  | flatcase         | `bytespersecond`   | `/cl/X` or `/X/cl` |